Package: Spectra

 to define the minimum required proportion of spectra in which a peak

-compound.
-We use the spectra variable $name
+spectrum for each compound.
+We use the spectra variable

-the names of the compounds, to define which spectra should be grouped
+, that contains the names of the compounds, to define

 sps_agg <- combineSpectra(sps, f = sps$name)